GetFirefly/firefly/README.md

 - Support for hot upgrades/downgrades
 - Support for dynamic code loading

-Lumen _is_ an alternative implementation of Erlang/OTP, so as a result it is not as battle tested, or necessarily as performant as the BEAM itself.
+Firefly _is_ an alternative implementation of Erlang/OTP, so as a result it is not as battle tested, or necessarily as performant as the BEAM itself.
 Until we have a chance to run some benchmarks, it is hard to know what the difference between the two in terms of performance actually is.

-Lumen is _not_ intended to replace BEAM at this point in time.
+Firefly is _not_ intended to replace BEAM at this point in time.
 At a minimum, the stated non-goals of this project mean that for at least some percentage of projects, some required functionality would be missing.
 However, it is meant to be a drop-in replacement for applications which are better served by its feature set.